McCaleb0/git-lab/answers.md

 is not included in the local file.

 Answer 12: The changes I made online were reflected in my local README.md
 file after I ran the git pull command.

+Answer 13: .  ..
+Labs  git-lab-2